 HMRC - CTM48520 - Interest Distributions

-Except as explained below, companies and other specified participants (see CTM48600 onwards) receive interest distributions without deduction of tax and are, consequently, treated as receiving a gross amount of yearly interest.
+Except as explained below, companies and other specified participants (see Except as explained below, companies and other specified participants (see onwards) receive interest distributions without deduction of tax and are, consequently, treated as receiving a gross amount of yearly interest.
 This is treated as a loan relationship credit.

 Note that in all cases where an interest distribution is made by an authorised investment fund (AIF), as well as some other cases, a company’s holding in that AIF must itself be treated as a loan relationship of the company and the value brought into account ateach accounting date.
 (CTM48505).